-See the Assessment section of the dementia evidence map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.
+Assessment section of the Dementia Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

 The diagnosis of dementia is made by a medical team.
-The role of the speech-language pathologist (SLP) is to assess cognitive-communication deficits related to dementia (e.g., memory problems; disorientation to time, place, and person; difficulty with language comprehension and expression) and to identify cultural, environmental, and linguistic factors that impede functioning.
+The role of the SLP is to assess cognitive-communication deficits related to dementia (e.g., memory problems; disorientation to time, place, and person; difficulty with language comprehension and expression) and to identify cultural, linguistic, and environmental influences that have an impact on functioning.

 If visual deficits are suspected, the individual is referred for vision testing prior to completing cognitive-communication screening.
-Prescription eye glasses, as needed, are to be worn during screening, and adequate lighting used in the test (and treatment) environment.
+Prescription eyeglasses, as needed, are to be worn during screening, and adequate lighting is to be used in the test (and treatment) environment.

 Depression is common in individuals with dementia and can adversely affect test performance.
 Cognitive changes associated with depression so resemble the cognitive changes associated with dementia that depressive symptoms are often referred to as “pseudodementia.”
 If signs and symptoms of depression are present, the individual is referred to a neuropsychologist or clinical psychologist experienced with geriatric depression.

 Prior to screening, the SLP considers the effects of prescription drugs on cognitive-communicative function.
 Polypharmacy—the concurrent use of several medications—is common among older adults who have multiple medical conditions, and some medications may exacerbate cognitive problems.
 Questions about the effects of medication use on cognitive-communication functioning can be answered by a pharmacist knowledgeable in geriatric pharmacy.

 A comprehensive assessment includes an assessment of language and communication.
 It may also include an assessment of swallowing and a complete audiologic assessment.